Warning signs: Is an IRS Revenue Officer about to contact you?

 A Revenue Officer can take your house, levy your wages, clean out your bank account, and even take your business equipment.
 You may feel like confronting Freddy Krueger is a better option.

-If you owe money to the IRS, Revenue Officers have more power than any other IRS employee.
+If you owe money, IRS Revenue Officers have more power than any other employee.

-An IRS decision to send a Revenue Officer to you is not random, but rather based on careful consideration of your situation.
+The decision to send an IRS Revenue Officer to you is not random, but rather based on careful consideration of your situation.
 The more severe the IRS considers your case to be, the greater likelihood of Revenue Officer assignment.

 Here five factors the IRS uses to determine if a Revenue Officer will be visiting you: